metoppv/improver/doc/source/extended_documentation/utilities/temporal/timezone_extraction.rst

     :alt: UK area timezone masks.

 The plugin also takes a target local time as input, which is used to ensure that the correct forecasts are provided.
-The final input to the plugin is forecasts valid at times that span the UTC offset range required by the ancillary and which are valid at the target local times.
+The final input to the plugin are forecasts valid at times that span the UTC offset range required by the ancillary and which are valid at the target local times.